kevlarr/mngr/README.md

 Good for people who...

-* Prefer constraints and validations to live in the database
+* Prefer constraints and validations (and even object descriptions) to live in the database
 * Want to expose a simple, non-developer-friendly admin UI with zero code
 * Want a basic admin panel up and running as a placeholder for a more advanced, custom-written one later

 Not good for people who...

 * Prefer code-level validations
-* Want advanced functionality, because Manager be basic
+* Want advanced functionality, because this be basic

 ## Running